masasam/emacs-easy-hugo/README.md

 	:group 'easy-hugo-faces)

-In order to generate link of image from image file directory under 'static' directory, If you want to change image file directory that is under 'static' directory.
+In order to generate link of image from image file directory under 'static' directory, if you want to change image file directory that is under 'static' directory.
 If not set the default image file directory will be 'images'.

 	(setq easy-hugo-image-directory "img")